singeev/AccountsManager/README.md

 README

-This project is the test task for the Java Developer position in OSTDLabs.
 This is a simple bank accounts manager providing basic CRUD operations.
 It consists of GUI (JSP's), back-end and several unit tests.
 Back-end provides data storage in a HashMap collection, some business logic